 - Diagnostic Test for Legal Studies Students

 Beginning Week 3 of each semester, the Writing Lab offers Skill-of-the-Week tutoring sessions on the 14 writing skills covered in the diagnostic test.
-These tutoring sessions are by appointment or on a walk-in basis and are offered every hour on the hour from 10:00 a.m. to 5:00 p.m. daily, with the last appointment being at 4:00 p.m.
-These sessions provide 20 minutes of instruction, 20 minutes of assessment, and 20 minutes of interactive discussion about the skill.
+These tutoring sessions are scheduled by appointment or on a walk-in basis and are offered every hour on the hour from 10:00 a.m. to 5:00 p.m. daily, with the last appointment being at 4:00 p.m.
+These sessions typically provide roughly 20 minutes of instruction, 20 minutes of assessment, and 20 minutes of interactive discussion about the skill.

 Grammar Live @ 5 on Elluminate Live! sessions are available Mondays at 5:00 p.m. for students who need to make up a missed session.
 These sessions are offered the Monday of the week following each Skill-of-the-Week.